Q. How do I run a solver in parallel?

 mpirun -np 4 IncNavierStokesSolver Cyl.xml

-In a cluster environment, using PBS for example, the mpiexec
+In a cluster environment, using PBS for example, the mpiexec command should be

 used.